 Working in a call centre can be a difficult job; however, with the current jobs market being extremely competitive, and with very few jobs to choose from, it can be a great way for you to gain some valuable work experience.
 Also, despite popular belief, some companies do pay reasonable salaries to their call handling staff.

 In this article I am going to provide you with a series of interview questions that will help you to prepare for the call centre interview.
+We will be taking a look at customer service interview questions, as well as call centre questions and answers to prepare you as much as possible for your call centre job interview!

-WHY DO YOU WANT TO WORK FOR OUR CALL CENTRE COMPANY?
+WHY DO YOU WANT TO WORK FOR OUR CALL CENTRE COMPANY? – Call Centre Interview Questions

 When answering this question you must be positive about their company.
 The main reason for the panel asking this question is that they want to know you have researched them thoroughly, and that you are serious about wanting to join them.
 As you can imagine, they get many hundreds of applications for job that is advertised and they want people who intend to stay with them for as long as possible. if you have researched their organisation then you are far more likely to stay with them.